Atay365/Atay365/README.md

 - 📫 How to reach me **atay1109@gmail.com**

-- 📄 Learn more about my career at [https://www.linkedin.com/in/derrick-a-taylor/](https://www.linkedin.com/in/derrick-a-taylor/)
+- 📄 Learn more about my career at [my Portfolio](https://derrick-a-taylor.netlify.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">